 Welcome to Instinct Windsports

 The purpose of this doc is to let pilots that are new to Instinct Windsports know how we operate

-Our Focus: From a teaching stand-point, from day-one, we focus on getting our enrolled students through our training in a swift and efficient manner with the sole purpose of getting them signed off for their aero-tow rating so they can join either (or both) of the two local aerotow clubs.
+Our Focus: From a teaching stand-point, from day-one, we focus on getting our enrolled students through our training in a swift and efficient manner with the sole purpose of getting them signed off for their aero-tow rating so they can join either (or both) of the two local aerotow clubs (SOGA & TOGA).
 We teach via a tension-controlled electric winch for first stages and then either on a hydraulic winch for higher tows and (optional) step tows.

-With our focus on creating pilots for our community and our efficient modern training, we have turned out more rated pilots into our clubs than any other school in the area in less time and less cost to the students.
+With our focus on creating pilots for our community and our efficient modern training, we have turned out more rated pilots into our clubs than any other school in the area in less time AND at less cost to the students.
 We may not operate full-time but we are much more successful growing Ontario's rated pilot base.

 Schedule: All of our training sessions are events listed in our Instinct Pilots Facebook group.
 We usually post confirmation of all sessions in those events the day-of the event.
 You shouldn’t come out if there is no confirmation notice.
 If there isn’t a confirmation, we have likely forgot (good or bad) - please message us and we will let you know.
 If there is already 4 students signed up, signup anyways and state your intentions.
 We may cancel other students (or you) if the conditions or type of winch out isn’t suitable for whomever is signed up.
 Don’t be offended if you get bumped - it just means the conditions are suitable for you to get safe, productive flying in.
 You are still more than welcome to come out and watch/help/learn!